neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

 ### Change Log
 * 2/5: Initial Release
 * 2/10: Added hint in part 2 about response types - JSB
-* 2/11: Added warning to not hardcode `http://localhost:8081` in the API client
+* 2/11: Added warning to not hardcode `http://localhost:8081` in the API client - JSB

 ## Part 1:
 Avery has provided you with a sketch of the API that you should be implementing, and quite helpfully, has provided type definitions